 If you have an Excel worksheet with some very important functions and formulas, and you want to share this file with others without allowing them to edit it, or, if you want to protect your Excel cells from deletion, you are in the right place.
 The best solution we have been able to get includes the following 3 methods.
 In this article, you will learn these 3 effective ways to protect Excel cells from deletion.

-3 Effective Methods to Protect Excel Cells from Deletion
+How to Protect Excel Cells from Deletion: 3 Effective Methods

 Let’s first introduce our sample dataset.
 We have data on some people’s first names, last names, states, and salaries.
 Our goal is to protect the cells C4:D12 from deletion.